 COSC 121 STAR

-Lectures for COSC 121 STAR held in Jack Erskine 446 on Mondays from 5-6pm.
+Lectures for COSC 121 STAR held in Jack Erskine 315 on Mondays from 4-6pm.
 Labs run on Tuesdays from 5–7pm in Lab 2, which is on the ground floor of the Jack Erskine building.
-Lectures and labs will start in the second week of Semester 1 (26 Feb 2018).
+Students should watch the lecture videos online before the lecture class and come along with questions.
+Lectures and labs will start in the second week of Semester 1 (25 Feb 2019).

 COSC 122 STAR

 Lectures for COSC 122 STAR are held in Jack Erskine 315 on Mondays from 4-6pm.
 Labs run on Tuesdays from 5pm–7pm in Lab 2, which is on the ground floor of the Jack Erskine building.
 Lectures and labs will start in the second week of Semester 2 (22 July 2019).